I am affected by very hot weather, So far, I, have completed 10 of my suggestions

 There exists a world of air conditioned locations and activities for adults.
 You will be cool and feel comfortable; you will not sweat.
 The only stipulation is the recognition that if you have to use public transportation, or own a car without air condition, you may be uncomfortable for a while during travel, and you may have to spend some money.

-Stay home and cool all summer and read a few books.
+Stay home with your air conditioner on and stay cool all summer long.
+Read a few books.
 Clean the house.
-Or, indulge in any or all of these adult daytime indoor activities:
+Or indulge in any or all of these adult daytime/nighttime indoor activities:

 - Visit a Casino.
 Casinos are popping up everywhere.
 They function to keep you comfortable so you will stay for hours.
 They are always cool in the summer.
 They have stores, movie theatres, restaurants, bars, arcades, and musical groups.
 You’re allowed to dress casual.
 Bring your laptop, a book, or some magazines, or spend the day walking, shopping, or trying your luck at the slots, tables, or card games.

 - The Museum.
 When was the last time you visited a museum in your hometown?
 What about another city?
 Take a drive to your state historical museum and re-connect with history.
-Go see a special art exhibit, or visit a science museum or planetarium.
+Go see a special art exhibit or visit a science museum or a fine arts museum or planetarium.